 - Protect Care for Low-Income Beneficiaries — CHA will work in partnership with other provider and consumer organizations to ensure that low-income seniors do not encounter reduced benefits or financial barriers to Medicare through increased subsidies, copays, or asset tests.

 - Improve Medicare access and care coordination — CHA strongly supports efforts to coordinate and integrate person-centered health care services along the continuum of care and promote greater use of medical homes, care coordinators and chronic care management, especially for those dually eligible for Medicaid and Medicare.

 - Delivery System Reforms — CHA supports the transformation of our health care system to one that focuses on quality and outcome rather than volume.
-We will work with CMS and our members to ensure that programs such as Accountable Care Organizations, Value Based Purchasing, Readmission Reductions and Bundling are implemented successfully, without unintended consequences such as increasing disparities in care or creating disincentives to serve low-income or uninsured patients.
-We support efforts to prioritize, consolidate and align quality measures across payment systems, to use telehealth services to expand access to care, and to incorporate appropriate methods of sociodemographic adjustment in quality reporting and payment programs.
+We will work with CMS and our members to ensure that alternative payment and delivery models, such as Accountable Care Organizations, Value Based Purchasing, Readmission Reductions and Bundling, are implemented successfully, without unintended consequences such as increasing disparities in care or creating disincentives to serve low-income or uninsured patients.
+We support efforts to prioritize, consolidate and align quality measures across payment systems, to increase use of and payment for telehealth services to expand access to care, and to incorporate appropriate methods of sociodemographic adjustment in quality reporting and payment programs.